-Gisli Olafsson currently serves as a Humanitarian Advisor to NetHope, a consortium of 57 leading non-profit organizations around the world.
-Prior to that he served as the Chief Technology Officer of Beringer Finance, the largest technology focused investment bank in Europe.
+Gisli Olafsson currently serves as the Chief Technology Officer of One Acre Fund, a social enterprise that is helping bring over 1 million small-holder farmers out of extreme poverty.
+Prior to that he served as a Humanitarian Advisor to NetHope, a consortium of 57 leading non-profit organizations around the world, and as the Chief Technology Officer of Beringer Finance, the largest technology focused investment bank in Europe.
 Gisli has been active in the IT industry for over 30 year, ever since he sold his first program at the age of 14.
 He worked for 10 years at Microsoft, where he was involved in product development, sales, technical evangelism, and most recently as a trusted advisor to national governments and international organizations on the effective use of technology in their operations.

 Gisli’s deep understanding of technology, his long-time software product development expertise, and his extensive network inside and outside of the technology industry enables him to quickly provide value to technology companies.
 Gisli has also over the past 15 years worked closely with the startup community and is an advisory board member and member of board of directors of numerous startups and venture funds.
 Gisli is also a sought after mentor for innovation accelerators.